bigshellpliskin/sothebais/docs/environment-setup.md

    - Use `docker ps` to identify containers with port conflicts
    - Change port mappings in `.env` file

-2. **Shared Type Errors**:
+2. **Shared Package Errors**:
-   - Ensure shared types are properly copied into Docker containers
+   - Ensure the shared package is copied correctly into Docker containers
-   - Check that Dockerfiles include the `COPY apps/shared/types ../shared/types` step
+   - Check that Dockerfiles include the `COPY apps/shared/src ../shared/src` step
+   - Verify import paths use the correct format: `@sothebais/shared/utils/logger.js`
+   - Make sure imports include the `.js` extension even for TypeScript files

 3. **Volume Mount Issues**:
    - Check that source directories are correctly mounted